Ploiești: Affiliated figures

-Several prominent writers have been affiliated with the city, including Ion Luca Caragiale, Constantin Dobrogeanu-Gherea, Ioan A. Bassarabescu, Nichita Stănescu, Geo Bogza, Radu Tudoran, composer Paul Constantinescu and philosopher Petre P. Negulescu.
-Three graduates of the "Sfinții Petru și Pavel" High school were presidents of the Romanian Academy: Andrei Rădulescu, Mihai Drăgănescu and Eugen Simion.
+Several prominent Romanian cultural figures, writers, and scholars have been historically affiliated with the city, including Ion Luca Caragiale, Constantin Dobrogeanu-Gherea, Ioan A. Bassarabescu, Nichita Stănescu, Geo Bogza, Radu Tudoran, composer Paul Constantinescu, and philosopher Petre P. Negulescu.
+Three graduates of the city's historical "Sfinții Petru și Pavel" High School subsequently served as presidents of the Romanian Academy: Andrei Rădulescu, Mihai Drăgănescu, and Eugen Simion.

 Education

-The first school in Ploiești was opened in 1777 and by 1832 several other elementary schools are opened.
-Secondary education is first offered in 1864.
+The first formal school in Ploiești opened in 1777, and by 1832 several other elementary institutions were established.
+Secondary education was first introduced to the city in 1864.

-Ploiești is home to the following universities and colleges:
+The city is home to the following higher education institutions: